 Family members and friends for example are perhaps the biggest source of misinformation.
 The advice may very well be coming from a genuinely concerned place, they are your loved ones after all and they do care for you, but you need to ask yourself do they really know what the hell they are talking about?
 With all due respect to your loved ones, ask yourself:

-- Are they in any way an expert authority on crime, travel safety or self defence?
+- Are they in any way an expert on crime and policing, security, travel safety, personal or private security or self defence?

 - Have they even been to the country they are advising you on?